Boring Writing

 John’s Post

 This prompt needed to be said.
-I will say I have had some very stimulating and thought-provoking classes over the course of my MBA studies.
-The type of reading that challenges the way I think and may even alter my life to some degree.
+I have had some very stimulating and thought-provoking classes throughout my MBA studies.
+The type of reading that challenges my thinking and may even alter my life to some degree.
 This is a welcome result of this program that I did not count on or expect to have and one that helps ensure whatever knowledge I have gained will be retained beyond the end of the class.

 Boring Writing

-Conversely, most of the research I have done has centered around some very dense and wordy material.
-Whether the research was for a corporate finance or international business, I have found exactly what this prompt alludes to: many “well-read” researchers unnecessarily over-complicate concepts.
-This occurs to a degree that the reader (i.e. me) will lose interest or generally skim the work.
+Conversely, most of my research has centered on dense and wordy material.
+Whether the study was for corporate finance or international business, I have found exactly what this prompt alludes to many “well-read” researchers unnecessarily over-complicate concepts.
+This occurs to the degree that the reader (i.e., me) will lose interest or generally skim the work.
 I understand how bad that sounds.
-In the interest of transparency, I believe true experts are able to take incredibly complex issues and communicate them in simple terms- not the other way around.
-I know certain topics are more complicated than others, but never have I seen or read any research that makes something easier to comprehend by making it more complicated.
+In the interest of transparency, I believe true experts can take incredibly complex issues and communicate them in simple terms- not the other way around.
+I know specific topics are more complicated than others but never have I seen or read any research that makes something more accessible to comprehend by making it more difficult.

 I am guilty of complicating things as well.
-I often will add sentences or academic fluff to help make whatever point being made more salient or powerful.
+I often add sentences or academic fluff to help make any point more salient or powerful.
 I have caught myself writing too creatively for a “business” paper or essay and have reminded myself to try to sound more academic and knowledgeable.
 Thankfully, people like Annetta Cheek exist.
-Cheek is the co-founder for the non-profit Center for Plain Language (Clayton, 2015).
-This center serves to promote the use of “clear and concise language” in law and science but also in general research.
-It sounds like a somewhat sarcastic idea, but agencies such as the Department of Foreign Affairs, Health and Human Services and the Financial Protection Bureau have used this idea to reduce the complexity of their content (Clayton, 2015).
+Cheek co-founded the non-profit Center for Plain Language (Clayton, 2015).
+This center promotes using “clear and concise language” in law, science, and public research.
+It sounds like a somewhat sarcastic idea, but agencies such as the Department of Foreign Affairs, Health and Human Services, and the Financial Protection Bureau have used this idea to reduce the complexity of their content (Clayton, 2015).
 This would be a welcome sight for my work in the mortgage industry.
-I am amazed day by the technical jargon and needless red tape that makes each step of my job a tedious one.
-What makes my daily research difficult to read is the overflow of information that comes from one simple question and the countless contextual scenarios that flow from it as a result.
+I am amazed daily by the technical jargon and needless red tape that makes each step of my job tedious.
+What makes my daily research challenging to read is the overflow of information from a straightforward question and the countless contextual scenarios that flow from it.

 The first Bible verse that came to mind was Matthew 5:37 “Let what you say be simply ‘Yes’ or ‘No’; anything more than this comes from evil” (English Standard Version).
-This verse is a great reminder that God values authenticity and simplicity.
-This is something I strive for not only in my personal life, but in my academic and professional life as well.
+This verse is an excellent reminder that God values authenticity and simplicity.
+This is something I strive for not only in my personal life but in my academic and professional life as well.

 References